-When your child's nose is stuffy, she may have trouble breathing, sleeping, and eating.
-Saline nasal drops can thin the mucus in her nose and shrink swollen airways.
-Use them two or three times per day; any more often could make her nose sore.
+When your child's nose is stuffy, they may have trouble breathing, sleeping, and eating.
+Saline nasal drops can thin the mucus in their nose and shrink swollen airways.
+Use them two or three times per day; any more often could make their nose sore.
 Nasal saline gel can be used to calm congestion.

 Saline drops may make it easier to remove mucus from your child's nose.
 For babies, try a suction bulb or nasal aspirator.
-If your toddler can blow her nose with your help, give that a try.
+If your toddler can blow their nose with your help, give that a try.

 When your child isn't feeling well, give more drinks than usual.
-Extra fluids can thin out her mucus so her nose won't be as stuffy and she’ll cough up all that gunk more easily.
+Extra fluids can thin out their mucus so their nose won't be as stuffy and they’ll cough up all that gunk more easily.

 Give a Little Honey